linphone-40685558/group3-coursework/usecases/usecase30.md

-## USE CASE 26: Produce a Report on the Total Population of a City
+## USE CASE 30: Produce a Report on the Total Population of a District

 ### Goal in Context
-As a researcher, I want to view the population of a city so that I can analyze population distribution of that city
+As a researcher, I want to view the population of a district so that I can analyze the population distribution of that district.

 ### Scope
-City
+District

 ### Level
 Primary task

 ### Preconditions
-- The system contains population data for one city.
+- The system contains population data for one district.

 ### Success End Condition
-A report is generated showing the population of the city.
+A report is generated showing the population of the district.

 ### Failed End Condition
 No report is produced